WebOrigami/docs/src/content/framework/templates.md

 Bob lives in {{ samples/templates/teamData.yaml/1/location }}.
 ```

-You can also obtain a data file from the network, treat it as a graph, and [map the graph to text](#map-graphs-to-text).
+You can also obtain a data file from the network, treat it as a tree, and [map the tree to text](#map-trees-to-text).
 This allows you to directly process network data into text in a template.

 ## Conditions